Skip to content

 <script src="/declarative-names.js" data-vtbag-decl="selector"/>

-I wouldn’t recommend the first two approaches just yet, as they are still a bit experimental for cross-document view transitions and don’t work reliably across all browsers.
+I would not recommend the first three approaches just yet, as of today, they don’t work reliably across all browsers.
 But I’m curious and looking forward to what the future has in store.

-Assigning auto as a view transition name dynamically generates unique names.
-Safari has supported this since version 18.2, Chrome hides it behind a flag, and Edge doesn’t support it at all.
-Where it is supported, it works for same-document view transitions.
-However, dynamic name generation doesn’t (or only partly) work for cross-document view transitions.
+Assigning match-element or auto as a view transition name dynamically generates unique names.
+Where it is supported, it works well for same-document view transitions.

-Safari generates rather short names, but only for startViewTransition(), and not for cross-document view transitions.
+For same-document view-transitions, Safari generates rather short names, but it wont generate those for cross-document view transition.

 -ua-auto-2235